Gamma rays: propagation and detection: Gamma-ray detection from satellite

 Late in the 2000s, Italy designed and launched a small satellite called \textit{AGILE} that (still) detects photons both in the X-ray and gamma-ray wavelengths \cite{2008NIMPA.588...52T}.
 It is a compact instrument ($\sim$60 cm and $<$100 kg) and was designed to operate as a precursor to the \textit{Fermi} satellite.
 It is sensitive in the 30\,MeV - 50\,GeV energy range.

 The most recent mission for gamma ray detection from space is the \textit{Fermi} satellite \cite{2009ApJ...697.1071A}, which was launched by NASA in 2008.
 It consists of the Large Area Telescope (LAT) and the Gamma-ray Burst Monitor (GBM).
 The first is an imaging gamma-ray detector operating in the energy range from 20\,MeV to 300\,GeV and has a field of view of about 20\% of the sky.
 The GBM embodies 14 scintillation detectors and is capable of observing GRB between 150, keV and 30, MeV across the whole of the sky.

-In 2017, the GBM instrument of Fermi was able to detect, localize, and classify a GRB that was also registered by LIGO as a gravitational wave event.
-According to \cite{2017ApJ...848L..12A}, this observation was ``the first joint detection of gravitational and electromagnetic radiation from a single source'', a milestone for the multi-messenger astronomy field.
+On 2017 August 17th, gravitational waves from a binary neutron star coalescence candidate were observed with the Advanced LIGO and Advanced Virgo detectors \cite{2017ApJ...848L..12A}.
+The GBM instrument of \textit{Fermi} independently detected a (short) GRB with a $\sim 1.7\,{\rm{s}}$ time delay with respect to the merger time.
+Together with observations in other bands, Advanced LIGO and Advanced Virgo and GBM observations support the hypothesis that the two events (the merger of the two neutron stars and the GRB) are correlated.
+According to \cite{2017ApJ...848L..12A}, this event was ``the first joint detection of gravitational and electromagnetic radiation from a single source'', a milestone for the field of multi-messenger astronomy.